ostannya/7days-project/README.md

 -   Poké Tac Toe: play popular strategy game with Pokémon.
 Choose from six different characters!
 -   ToAnyCase(): set of tools for daily work with text.
 No ads, no tracking, no... whatever?
+-   Growing dot: a small dot scales on vertical scroll.
+-   Log into nothing: a simple login form with validation, build with Firebase.

 ## Insights